sUnderstanding Chronic Pain_ Can It Be Cured or Just Managed_ image

 Living with pain that lasts for months or years can feel very difficult.
 Many people wonder: Can chronic pain be cured, or can it only be managed?
 The answer depends on various factors, such as the cause of the pain, its type, and the speed of treatment initiation.
-A complete cure is not always possible, but modern treatments can still help.
+A complete cure is not always possible, but modern treatments for chronic pain can still help.
 These therapies often reduce symptoms, improve daily function, and give patients hope for long-term relief.

 Can Chronic Pain Be Cured?